t-kyn-git/t_kyn_bish_the_test/README_en.md

 # t_kyn_bish_the_test
 Public Test

-A module will be created to test various functions using generative AI.
+A module will be created to test various functions.

 * Objectives
   * In recent years, businesses have been required to undergo transformation.